Janny221199/IT-Cheat-Sheets/Networks/OSI-Modell/OSI-Model.md

 	- Layers are arranged vertically on top of each other regarding to the hardware proximity
 	- Each layer provides services to the next higher layer via an interface
 	- Each layer uses services of the next lower one
+	- technical implementation of lower layers know known for upper layers
+	- each layer is responsible for a sprecific tasks

 Layer |
 --- | ---